Issues in higher education in the United States: Enrollment

 Race can also play a role in which students enroll in college.
 The National Center for Education Statistics and the American Institutes for Research have released a report on college participation rates by race between the years 2000 and 2016.

 Minority groups tend to remain the most underrepresented at more selective universities.
 This is despite programs like affirmative action that seek to provide underrepresented students with greater access to colleges.
 According to the National Center for Education Statistics, African American students suffer the most in regards to under-representation at more selective universities.
-Consider that the cumulative percent change for African American students at open access universities has increased by 113.6% since 1994, but that at top tier universities it has barely changed, having gone down by 0.3%.
-At Harvard, 6.5% of undergraduates were black in 2013, while it was 7.4% in 1994.
-At universities focusing on bachelors, and graduate degrees African American enrollment in 2013 had only increased by 3% since 1994.
+Consider that the cumulative percent change for African American students at open access universities has increased by 113.6 percent since 1994, but that at top tier universities it has barely changed, having gone down by 0.3 percent.
+At Harvard, 6.5 percent of undergraduates were black in 2013, while it was 7.4 percent in 1994.
+At universities focusing on bachelors, and graduate degrees African American enrollment in 2013 had only increased by 3 percent since 1994.

-According to the Pew Research Center, Hispanic students college enrollment has increased by 240% since 1996, more than their African American or White counterparts.
+According to the Pew Research Center, Hispanic students college enrollment has increased by 240 percent since 1996, more than their African American or White counterparts.
 However, this growth is similarly at the open access colleges and does not translate into enrollment at four-year colleges.
-A study by the Pew Research Center, claimed that "Young Hispanic college students are less likely than their white counterparts to enroll in a four-year college (56% versus 72%), they are less likely to attend a selective college, less likely to be enrolled in college full time, and less likely to complete a bachelor's degree."
+A study by the Pew Research Center, claimed that "Young Hispanic college students are less likely than their white counterparts to enroll in a four-year college (56 percent versus 72 percent), they are less likely to attend a selective college, less likely to be enrolled in college full time, and less likely to complete a bachelor's degree."
 Given this information, it is clear that increased college enrollment may not mean that Hispanic students are reaping the benefits of completing a college degree.